Honest, Independent Pest Control Guidance

 No More Ineffective Products

-Ultrasonic gadgets, broad-spectrum fumigants, traps with no active molecule: I debunk the scams with data.
+Ultrasonic gadgets, broad-spectrum fumigants, traps with no active ingredient: we flag what the evidence says doesn't work.

 🤝